Leicester Tigers Heritage

 The club are now fundraising for a Foundation Monument to act as a gateway to a larger heritage and community project, and to act as an iconic symbol of respect for the past and inspiration for the future.
 The monument will recognise members of the regiment who have played for the Tigers and act as a memorial to the fallen.
 Importantly it will also recognise those whose lives have been affected by injury in both rugby and conflict and how Tigers are working with disability sport to offer inspiration and support to inspire future generations and different cultures.

 To support the club in our fundraising for this project Leicester Tigers Foundation are offering a limited edition Foundation Crown including the crest of the Royal Leicestershire Regiment and Leicester Tigers as well as an image of the "fighting Tigers" design that the monument will be based upon.
-For a donation of £110 you will receive a limited edition crown, an invitation to the official unveiling event in November 2018, and your name will be laser etched into the steel base of the monument… ALL PROCEEDS WILL GO TOWARDS OUR HERITAGE PROJECTS.
+For a donation of £110 you will receive a limited edition crown, an invite to the official unveiling, and your name will be laser etched into the steel base of the monument… ALL PROCEEDS WILL GO TOWARDS OUR HERITAGE PROJECTS.